 - 6 weeks of age, 4 and 12 months of age

-- an additional dose is due at 6 months of age for children at risk because of underlying medical conditions and/or identify as Aboriginal or Torres Strait Islander.
+- an additional dose is due at 6 months of age for children at risk because of underlying medical conditions and those who identify as Aboriginal or Torres Strait Islander.

 The Prevenar 13 vaccine is also recommended to other groups, for example, those with chronic medical conditions, that are associated with an increased risk of pneumococcal infection.